 There are a few scientific factors that determine the possibility of a drug getting prescribed by a doctor.

-- Timing in the Market
+ii) Timing in the Market

 For any product being launched in the market, timing is critical.
 The lesser the competitors for a drug, the better it is for the brand.
 To make a mark in a highly competitive scenario, pharma should ensure that sufficient scientific facts are placed in front of the doctor for him/her to be convinced about the drug.

 iii) Clinical Trials